-Jay and Atlas came to us in August 2021.
-They are both non-releasable educational ambassadors.
+Jay and Atlas came to us as fosters in August 2021.
+They are both non-releasable USDA licensed educational ambassadors who are now back living with their sweet owner who is also a wildlife rehabilitator and our very dear friend.
 Jay is an amber fox who was born in captivity and is almost 2 years old.
-Atlas is a wild born original red fox who is approximately 8-9 months old.
+Atlas is an original red fox who is approximately 8-9 months old.

 Check out this great video of our released red fox "Walnut"